mfcollins3/mfcollins3.github.com/_posts/2012-05-24-bad-habits-around-testing.md

 tags:
 - testing
 ---
+If I have one bad habit as a developer, it is writing code without creating the proper unit or acceptance tests.
+In this post, I discuss my bad habit and look at what I should be doing to fix the problem.

 It is not that I am a bad person, but like everyone else, I can be prone to displaying bad habits on occasion.
 I do not mean to be bad, but sometimes I just do not think about it, or when it comes to programming, I do not allocate